joelbehill/awslambdaapigatewayexercise/README.md

 ## Purpose

 The purpose is to show what an awesome person I am to work with.
-No really the purpose is to go through the FluentStream exercise to set up bad ip detection.
+No really the purpose is to go through the exercise to set up bad ip detection.

 ## What we are using and why